 Christine Miller High

-Vintage San Francisco Cityscapes
+Vintage Watercolor of San Francisco

 Christine Miller High (1911-2010) spent most of her life in Marin and San Francisco.
 She studied at Miss Burke’s School where she began her art training and then continued her high school studies at Katherine Branson School.
 After graduating from high school she traveled extensively in the Orient and the Dutch West Indies and upon her return to SF entered the Fashion Art School for several years of study under Maria von Ridelstein.
 During summer sessions she had the opportunity to study under visiting instructor and master Eliot O’Hara.
 Her biography is included in Edan Hughes’ book Artists in California, 1786-1940.
 (See below.)
 Ms. High was a member of the Society of Western Artists.